gustofied/P2Engine/README.md

   <em>Click for a full video demonstration</em>
 </p>

 To test how P2Engine was working I used a combination of chat and rollouts.
 Rollouts became the primary way to sort of simulate stuff and see interactions, logs, and transactions on the ledger.
-This means in it's current form it's a bit sided to facilitate more of experimental cases and where the current configuration files (e.g., [p2engine/config/rollout_joke.yml](p2engine/config/rollout_joke.yml)) are more examples of simulations rather than true A/B testing.
+This means in its current form, it's a bit sided to facilitate more of experimental cases and where the current configuration files (e.g., [p2engine/config/rollout_joke.yml](p2engine/config/rollout_joke.yml)) are more examples of simulations rather than true A/B testing.

-But that dosent mean the plumbing is not support rollouts, becuase that is what it is.
+But that doesn’t mean the plumbing is not support rollouts, because that is what it is.
 It is set up such that the rollout system provides A/B testing capabilities for systematically comparing different agent configurations, tool combinations, and behavioral parameters.
 Implemented in the [runtime/rollout/](p2engine/runtime/rollout/) module, and it works nice with the Celery task system so we get distributed execution, enabling parallel evaluation of multiple configuration variants.
 And as stated, the rollout system uses YAML configuration files to define rollout experiments, specifying teams, base settings, variants, and evaluation criteria.
 From a rollout we get metrics, visualizations, through P2Engine shell, logs, and rerun.
 We get to audit and see the transactions that happen during, and we get to replay, inspect and x. [maybe we need to talk about hooked into a eval in this and rewards emtrics?]

 What rollouts are they set the stage for the proper learning loop p2eninge is base for. the missing part in true, is the fedeback to root. [let's make this a tad better but i like the hook into and explination here]